Prashi-Devops/nodes/README.md

 ## Purpose

-This document provides the steps Test the Delete API.This document is intended to be followed by a person knowledgeable of Delte Api Function.
+This document provides the steps to test the fucntionality of Delete API.This document is intended to be followed by a person knowledgeable of Consumng the Delete API.

 ### Import the API: